jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ... | no ¬dxs = no λ x₁ → ¬dxs (proj₂ x₁)
 ```

+This function turns an irrelevant proof that a vector is distinct into
+a relevant proof.

 ```
 distinct-rel : ∀ {n}{fs : Vec Id n} .(d : distinct fs) → distinct fs
 distinct-rel {n}{fs} d